Here is the complete list of the 92 films that have qualified in the 2019 Oscar race for Best International Feature Film.

 Director: Sophie Deraspe

-The fifth feature from director Sophie Deraspe focuses on a teenage girl who helps her brother escape from prison.
+The fifth feature from director Sophie Deraspe puts a modern spin on Sophocles’ classic tragedy of the same name by starting with a police shooting and then focusing on a teenage girl who helps her brother escape from prison.
 It won the award as the best Canadian film at the recent Toronto International Film Festival.

 Director: Andres Wood